 Instagram, in particular, can be a useful platform as it’s more visual than other platforms, like Twitter, which helps you to showcase your products better.
 For video content like product demos, video blogs, and DIY tutorials, YouTube offers huge advertising potential.

 Whichever platforms you decide to use, ensure that you have a strategy that will help you to strike the right balance between sharing promotional content and other types of content that your audience will find relevant and useful.

-All in all, it is a great way to help you build relationships with your target audience and gather reviews.
+All in all, it's a great way to help you build relationships with your target audience and gather reviews.
 So, be sure to include links to your social media profiles on your store’s website and encourage visitors and customers to follow you on social media too.

-While email marketing is not as new as social media marketing or influencer marketing which we’ll look at later, it is still extremely effective.
+While email marketing is not as new as social media marketing or influencer marketing, it's still extremely effective.
 In fact, email marketing still delivers a better return on investment than any other marketing channel.

-What makes email marketing so great is that your subscribers have chosen to sign up to your list.
-Thus, your list of email subscribers is an extremely valuable tool and you should actively try to grow this list from the get-go.
+What makes email marketing so great is that your email list has chosen to sign up to your list.
+This makes your list of email subscribers an extremely valuable tool and that you should actively try to grow from the get-go.

-In addition to sending promotional content from time to time, you can also use it to follow up on abandoned shopping carts or the purchases that they made.
-These types of emails can show that you care, but also offer you a golden opportunity to gather product reviews and feedback on their shopping experience.
+In addition to sending promotional content from time to time, you can also use it to follow up on abandoned shopping carts or the purchases that your customers made.
+These types of emails can show that you care, but also offer you a golden opportunity to gather product reviews and feedback on your customers’ shopping experience.

-In short, affiliate marketing refers to using businesses or individuals to help sell your products.
-If you managed to make a sale by means of traffic that they have referred to your website, the affiliate will receive a commission.
-The commission rate is a percentage of the sale price and can be anything from as little as 5% to 30%.
-These sales are traced by means of affiliate links – a unique web link to your eCommerce site.
+In short, affiliate marketing refers to using individuals to help sell your products.
+If you manage to make a sale by means of traffic that they’ve referred to your website (these sales are traced by means of affiliate links – a unique web link to your eCommerce site), the affiliate will receive a commission.
+The commission rate can be a percentage of the sale price and can be anything from as little as 5% to 30%.
+Though, other types of rewards like discount codes can also be used.

 Search engine marketing (SEM)